nauam/Courses/docs/manual/document-format-reference/aclpolicy-v10.md

 3. "Deny" rules can now be declared
 4. Application level access control is also supported, replacing the Role mapping

-The QW Control server no longer uses role-mapping and instead defers to the aclpolicy for all authorizations.
+The Rundeck server no longer uses role-mapping and instead defers to the aclpolicy for all authorizations.

 ### In version 1.5